Jumpstart Writing Workshops

 There is no such thing as “perfect writing” in Jumpstart.

-This is the place to write whatever is on your mind.
+This is your place to write whatever is on your mind.

 Your writing doesn’t have to make sense.